Trusted WordPress tutorials, when you need them most.

 [randomusers]

-You need to find and select the ‘Shortcode’ block and drag it onto your sidebar or other widget area.
+From here, you’ll want to find and select the ‘Shortcode’ block and drag it onto your sidebar or other widget area.

-Shortcode in widget
+Shortcode box in widget

 Don’t forget to click the ‘Update’ button to make your changes live.

-Now you can visit your website to view your list of random registered users.
 To adjust how they appear, you’ll need to add custom CSS to your website.

 Listing Random Registered Users in a Widget